Quirimbas Islands travel guide

 4. Scuba Diving: the Quirimba Archipelago features a variety of unspoiled and wild underwater landscapes where it’s easy to see corals, tropical fish, and, if you are lucky, dolphins turtles and humpback whales (from July to Nov).

 5. Sandbank boat trip: Ibo is not a beach destination, but you can reach the wonderful São Lourenço sandbank with a boat tour.
 This tongue of white sand emerges from the ocean waters at low tide, creating a fairy landscape.

 6. Matemo Island boat tour: Matemo is a wonderful tropical paradise with long beaches fringed by palm trees and crystal clear water.
 It’s the perfect place to relax, lying in the sun and snorkel.

 7. Ibo lighthouse hiking: it’s a beautiful hike throughout the mangroves forest and the coast to reach the old Portuguese lighthouse.
 The structure is nothing special but the landscape to get there is really beautiful.
 It takes about 3 hours to complete the tour.

 8. Quirimba island hike: a wonderful experience is to reach the neighbouring Quirimba island on foot at low tide.
-The hike (1.30 hours) is through the mangroves and the Quirimba channel (cut by the slaves in the eighteenth century) until you reach the island where you can enjoy a white sand beach fringed by palm trees, visit a huge coconut plantation, explore the local village and see the remains of an old Portuguese church.
+The hike (1.30 hours) is through the mangroves and the Quirimba channel (cut by the enslaved people in the eighteenth century) until you reach the island, where you can enjoy a white sand beach fringed by palm trees, visit a huge coconut plantation, explore the local village and see the remains of an old Portuguese church.